vives-backendprogramming/spring-boot-backend-course/lesson-12-jwt-authentication/README.md

    - **ADMIN**: Has CUSTOMER privileges + can modify pizzas (POST, PUT, PATCH, DELETE on `/api/pizzas/**`)
 4. **Stateless Sessions**: No session storage on the server
 5. **JWT Filter**: Added before Spring Security's authentication filter
+6. **Auto-Configuration**: Spring Boot automatically configures the authentication provider using our `UserDetailsService` and `PasswordEncoder` beans

 ---